Blood in urine (haematuria)

 - a cystoscopy, in which a specialist looks into the bladder with a flexible camera

 There are many different treatments for blood in the urine, and it depends on the cause.
-It may involve antibiotics, or surgery, or treatment for the condition that caused the blood in the urine.
+It may involve antibiotics, or surgery.
 Some causes of blood in urine don’t need any treatment.

 It is important to have regular follow-ups with your doctor to ensure complete recovery.